Guilt is a powerful emotion.

 How to avoid feeling guilty

 - Learn to say NO. It is OK.
-You don’t have to over-compromise or over-commit and then feel guilty because you couldn’t keep to your promises.
+You don’t have to over-compromise or over-commit and feel guilty because you couldn’t keep your promises.

 - Avoid self-blame – be selective about what you accept responsibility for.
 Is it in your control or not?

-- Avoid people who blame, criticize and judge.
-They will find ways to lay the blame on you, even with no wrongdoing on your part.
-This occurs often in toxic families.
+- Avoid people who blame, criticise and judge.
+They will find ways to blame you, even with no wrongdoing on your part.
+It often occurs in toxic families.

 - Set realistic goals and expectations for yourself.
-Unrealistic goals will cause feelings of guilt and not being in control.
+Unrealistic goals can lead to feelings of guilt and lack of control.

 - Do not dictate to others how they should live their lives.
 Mind your own business.
 Trying to run other people’s lives creates tension and conflict.
-Ultimately you only have influence over what you do.
+Ultimately, you only influence what you do.

 - Choose the time well when you make life-altering decisions.
 Never make them when you feel guilty.